 Reshaping the CST

-When adopting the ten-year Strategy to enhance the implementation of the Convention, the COP decided to reshape the operation of the CST.
-The new elements include, among others, the periodic organization of CST sessions in a predominantly scientific and technical conference-style format.
+When adopting The Strategy (2008-2018) to enhance the implementation of the Convention, the COP decided to reshape the operation of the CST.
+The elements include, among others, the periodic organization of CST sessions in a predominantly scientific and technical conference-style format.
 Each session focuses on a defined priority theme.
 More information on past Scientific Conferences can be found under the following link: UNCCD Scientific Conferences.

 At its eleventh session the COP decided to establish a Science-Policy Interface (SPI) with the goal to facilitate a two-way science-policy dialogue and ensure the delivery of policy-relevant information, knowledge and advice on desertification/land degradation and drought (DLDD) (decision 23/COP.11 and its corrigendum).
 The establishment of the SPI was decided as a means to strengthen the CST and to achieve operational objective 3 of The Strategy which is for the Convention “to become a global authority on scientific and technical knowledge pertaining to DLDD”.